 - To implement effective advertisement and sales promotion

 - Inventory control system – it tracks everything that has to do with inventory, including theft, spoilage, and inventory in hand, thereby allowing management to determine which items are selling out more and need to be re-stocking, either in individual retail outlets or in the company warehouse.
-The system also keeps a record of movement of inventory into the warehouse, from the warehouse to the stores, sales, and returns.
+The inventory control system also keeps a record of movement of inventory into the warehouse, from the warehouse to the stores, sales, and returns.

 - Accounting and Finance systems – It tracks organizations assets and investment and combines all data related to financial reports as needed by law for functions such as payroll, local taxes, federal, state and pension funds.
 Accounting and Finance system provides reports necessary for financial audits and annual reports if the institution produces one.
 It also facilitates daily posting of routine transactions like sales income, returns, and bank deposits.
 The monthly statement’s such as the balance sheet or the Profit and loss statement are derived from this system.
 Apart from that these statements help managers track current financial success against past performance and predetermined goals for the future growth of the company.